-Grove cranes will be treated with a rust inhibitor called $Carwell{\circledR}$ T32-CP-90.
-While a rust inhibitor cannot guarantee that a machine will never rust, this product will help protect against corrosion on Grove cranes that are treated with this product.
+Grove cranes are treated with a rust inhibitor called CarwellT32-CP-90.
+While a rust inhibitor cannot guarantee a machine will never rust, this product helps protect against corrosion on Grove cranes treated with this product.

 Carwell is a treatment, not a coating.
 It contains no silicones, solvents, CFCs or anything that would be classified as hazardous under OSHA Regulation 29CRF-19-10.1200.
 The product is a liquid blend of petroleum derivatives, rust inhibitors, water-repelling and water-displacing agents.